AndreasOlausson/leaflet-polydraw/Leaflet.Polydraw/DUAL_COMPATIBILITY.md

 This usually occurs in test environments or when using ESM imports incorrectly.

-**Solution**: The compatibility layer handles this automatically.
-If you see this error, ensure you're importing Leaflet correctly for your version.
+**Solution**: Ensure Leaflet is loaded before importing Polydraw, or call `registerWithLeaflet(L)` after Leaflet loads in module builds.

 #### Type Errors with TypeScript